Seven Seas Mariner deck plans

 Deck layouts, review of facilities, activities, amenities

-Seven Seas Mariner deck plan review at CruiseMapper provides newest cruise deck plans (floor layouts of the vessel) extracted from the officially issued by Regent Seven Seas deckplan pdf (printable version).
+Seven Seas Mariner deck plan review at CruiseMapper provides newest cruise deck plans (2023-2024-2025 valid floor layouts of the vessel) extracted from the officially issued by Regent Seven Seas Cruises deckplan pdf (printable version).

 Each of the Seven Seas Mariner cruise ship deck plans are conveniently combined with a legend (showing cabin codes) and detailed review of all the deck's venues and passenger-accessible indoor and outdoor areas.
 A separate link provides an extensive information on Seven Seas Mariner staterooms (cabins and suites), including photos, cabin plans and amenities by room type and category.

-Seven Seas Mariner (built 2001, last refurbished in 2018) is the second by age of the three RSSC Regent ships – together with Navigator, Voyager, and Explorer.
-The Regent Mariner was the world’s first ever 100% balcony 100% suite cruise ship.
-Also for the first time ever, the line Regent Seven Seas introduced on Mariner the renown “Le Cordon Bleu” cuisine at sea.
-The top-luxury cruise ship Seven Seas Mariner’s “ultra-inclusive” cruising experience features top-luxurious amenities, unique itinerary program (as ports of call and destinations), and all the food and drinks (and premium alcohol) are included in Regent cruise deals prices.
+Seven Seas Mariner (2001-built, last refurbished in 2018) is the second-oldest vessel in the RSSC Regent fleet - preceded by Navigator (1999) and followed by Voyager (2003).
+Upon her launch, the Regent Mariner cruise ship became the world’s first-ever "100% balcony 100% suite" liner.
+Also for the first time ever, Regent Seven Seas introduced on Mariner the renowned “Le Cordon Bleu” cuisine at sea.
+Regent Mariner’s “ultra-inclusive” cruising experience features top-luxurious amenities, a unique itinerary program (as ports of call and destinations), and all the food and drinks (and premium alcohol) are included in Regent cruise deals prices.

 Concierge- and self-service laundry facilities are located on cabin decks 8-9-10.

 Seven Seas Mariner deck plan changes 2018 refurbishment review